MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/attributes/getIsDirty.md

 ---
 # getIsDirty (Client API reference)

 Returns a boolean value indicating if there are unsaved changes to the column value.
-An unsaved change to a column value means the client value is different than the last-known-committed value that was retrieved from Dataverse by the client form runtime.
+An unsaved change to a column value means the client value is different from the last known committed value retrieved from Dataverse by the client from runtime.

 ## Column types supported